 How Much Is the Physical Therapy Salary?

-Professionals who have just graduated from physical therapy schools can expect to be in the lower 10 to 25 per cent of earners and make between $55,000 and $66,000 a year.
+Professionals who have just graduated from physical therapy schools can expect to be in the lower 10 to 25 percent of earners mainly due to limited experience, but you should be able to grow your salary as you continue in your PT career.
 You will need around ten years of experience on average to reach the mean for the occupation.
 Your remuneration will depend on who you work for as well.

 More information on becoming a physical therapy assistant